Frequently Asked Questions

 Absolutely.
 The pageant finals will start with every contestant being introduced and all contestants will participate in the gown review, special awards, naming of the semi-finalists, musical performances, and naming of the titleholders.
 You will be on stage at many times during the pageant finals, even if you are not named as a semi-finalist.

-Unfortunately, the state pageant offices must keep your application and contestant photos on record for the Miss Universe Organization, and these photos will not be able to be returned to you after the pageant.
-Please be sure that you are not sending us your only copy of the photo.
+Unfortunately, the state pageant offices must keep your application and contestant photos on record for the Miss USA & Miss Teen USA Pageant Organization, and these photos will not be able to be returned to you after the pageant.
+Thus, we prefer digital photo submissions.
+Please be sure that you are not sending us your only printed copy of a photo.

 The state pageant judging panel consists of experienced judges from the modeling industry, entertainment industry, pageant industry, media, and the business community.

-The state pageant is not televised, but videos of the state pageant will be available for sale during the state pageant weekend.
+The state pageant is not televised, but videos of the state pageant will be available for sale during the state pageant weekend and the state pageant will be live-streamed via a pay per view service.

 Please make as many copies of the Sponsor Receipt as you need.
 If you are getting individual cash donations from family and friends who do not need or want a receipt, you do not need to provide a Sponsor Receipt.
 Additional copies of the Sponsor Receipt can be printed by going to www.usastatepageants.com/forms.

-In this packet, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
+In your registration materials, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
 Be sure to tell them to mention to hotel reservations that they are “Friends or Family of a Miss USA/Teen USA state contestant” so they get a discounted rate!

 Unfortunately, video cameras and still cameras are not permitted at the pageant preliminaries and pageant finals.
 Photos and DVDs will be available for purchase.